cpbotha/cpbotha.github.io/content/posts/2003-02-26-euphemisms-r-us.md

   - Uncategorized

 ---
-This is probably the most elegant euphemism I&#8217;ve heard in a very long time:
+This is probably the most elegant euphemism I’ve heard in a very long time:

-&#8220;Wat de geachte afgevaardigde daar zegt staat op gespannen voet met de werkelijkheid.&#8221; which is short for &#8220;Hij LIEGT!&#8221;.
+“Wat de geachte afgevaardigde daar zegt staat op gespannen voet met de werkelijkheid.” which is short for “Hij LIEGT!”.

-Vive l&#8217;Hollandais!
+Vive l’Hollandais!